numfocus/DISC-committee/committee/public-meeting-minutes/2024-12-12-monthly-meeting.md

 - Coordination of https://pydata.org/numhack/ - AI hackathon, created by - PyData Global Impact scholars 2023
 - Working on the final text of NF CoC
 - Participation in FLOSS monthly meeting

+### Kweyakie Blebo
+- Co-organizing the DISC Unconference 2025
+- Management of Because She Can